 Gluten free baking can be intimidating but with the right ingredients, success possible.
 Chef Lena Kwak developed Cup4Cup in the kitchen of Thomas Keller’s Napa Valley icon French Laundry.
 It truly is just that.
 It has worked in everything I’ve used it in.
+And now you can buy it here!
 This Apple Galette recipe can be used with all-purpose flour as well!

 This recipe only needed one change and a one tiny addition to result in the great treat we had always enjoyed.It’s a simple recipe but so good.
 Preparing the crust in your food processor a snap.
 I love my 16 cup Cuisinart.

 - 2 sticks very cold butter (diced right before use)

 - ¼ c and 2 tbs of ice water